Donate to an Albany Area Charity This Holiday Season

 The Ronald McDonald House provides a "home away from home" for families so they can stay close by their hospitalized child at no cost.

 The goal of SALT is to build resilient and sustainable communities in the local area.
 The organization works in the area of preparedness and is ready to assist when disaster strikes.

 20 South Ferry Street, Albany, NY 12202

 The traditional red kettle is an integral part of the Christmas scene, with millions of dollars donated each year to aid needy families, seniors, and the homeless, in keeping with the spirit of the season.
 Donations provide Christmas dinners, clothing, and toys for families in need.

-The mission of the Toys for Tots program is to collect new, unwrapped toys during October, November, and December each year, and distribute those toys as Christmas gifts to needy children in the community.
+The mission of the Toys for Tots program is to collect new, unwrapped toys during the holiday season each year, and distribute those toys as Christmas gifts to needy children in the community.

 United Way of the Greater Capital Region improves lives and advances the common good in the Greater Capital Region by mobilizing the caring power of donors, volunteers, and community partners to give, volunteer, and advocate for local people in need.

 There are also plenty of opportunites to donate while you are out doing your holiday shopping.
-Next time you're at the checkout line and are asked if you would like to donate a dollar considering giving a little bit more.
-When you see the bell ringer with the red kettle throw a little cash or change in there instead of just walking by.
+Next time you're at the checkout line and are asked if you would like to donate a dollar, consider giving a little bit more.
+When you see the bell ringer with the red kettle, throw a little cash or change in there instead of just walking by.
 Happy holidays!

 Charity Fundraisers and Events